romeerez/orchid-orm/docs/src/guide/create-update-delete.md

   .delete();
 ```

-`.delete` supports joining, under the hood the join is transformed to `USING` and `WHERE` statements:
+`delete` supports joining, under the hood the join is transformed to `USING` and `WHERE` statements:

 ```ts
 // delete all users who have corresponding profile records: